Shohreh Bayat: Career

 At the age of 25, Bayat began a career as a chess arbiter with the FIDE.
 Bayat is one of the first Grade A arbiters from Asia and was a prominent figure in Iran's chess scene.
 She served as the chief arbiter of the Women's World Chess Championship 2020 (WWCC).
 A photograph of Bayat at the WWCC with her hijab around her neck generated controversy in Iran which enforces a strict Islamic dress code.
 The Chess Federation of Iran requested Bayat take a replacement picture wearing a hijab and issue an apology through social media.
 Bayat refused because she believes compulsory laws mandating wearing hijabs are misogynistic.
 In September 2020, she received confirmation from FIDE that she could referee under the English flag.

-She has officiated in 5 Olympiads 2014, 2016, 2018, 2022, 2024 and was arbiter in many FIDE events including world Cades, Youth, Junior, seniors, as well as continental events.

-Shohreh also worked in many top level International events such as Norway Chess, Gibraltar, London Chess Classic, Abu Dhabi Masters, Sharjah Masters,Hastings ,Thailand Chess Festival, and Bangkok Chess Open.

 Awards and honors

 Bayat was awarded an International Women of Courage Award in 2021 for being a champion for women’s rights and ignoring the Iranian government threats.